yanhuata/DS504CS586-S21/project3/README.md

 #### Model (10%)

 You can get full credits if all the generated images can be recognized, otherwise you may loss some points.
+Also, the code you submitted should be able to generate all 10 different digits.

 ## Bonus (10 points)